Auto-updates

 In Forrest Gump, Jenny is the reason Forrest runs.
-My Jenni — yes, with an i, deliberate — is the reason my downloads run.
+My Jenni — yes, with an i, deliberate — is the reason my updates verify.

 - A self-hosted download server for versioned releases.
 Upload a ZIP, /your-app serves the latest.